mltlachac/IEEEjBHI2020/README.md

 # IEEEEjBHI2020
-Materials for our in submission IEEE jBHI paper
+Materials for our accepted IEEE jBHI paper